segmentio/golines/README.md

 By default, the tool will use [`goimports`](https://godoc.org/golang.org/x/tools/cmd/goimports) as the base formatter (if found), otherwise it will revert to `gofmt`.
-An explicit formatter can be set via the `--base-formatter` flag.
+An explicit formatter can be set via the `--base-formatter` flag; the command provided here should accept its input via `stdin` and write its output to `stdout`.

 #### Generated files